 Texas' National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Texas Department of Transportation (TxDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
-The submitted plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program required the Texas Department of Transportation (TxDOT) to submit an annually updated EV Infrastructure Deployment Plan (Plan) for fiscal years 2022 through 2026 to their FHWA Division Office, describing how the state intended to distribute NEVI funds and their physical and cybersecurity strategies, and including a Community Engagement Outcomes Report.
+The submitted plans must address updated NEVI Guidance.

 Laws and Regulations